codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/sync-data-model.md

 "1-1": "_Dictionary of [AccountType](#accountType) to [Account](#accounts)_",
 "0-1": "_boolean_",
 "h-2": "Description",
-"0-2": "Whether or not payments data is synchronised to accounting software.", "1-2": "Account to push to for each payment type."
+"0-2": "Whether or not payments data is synchronized to accounting software.", "1-2": "Account to push to for each payment type."
 },
 "cols": 3,